replicatedhq/replicated-field-labs/labs/lab0-hello-world/README.md

 replicated release lint --yaml-dir=manifests
 ```

 You should get a list that returns no errors, and exits with a 0 exit code.
-Output should look something like this:
+Output should look something like this, although if your info/warnings are slightly different that's okay.

 ```text
 RULE                   TYPE    FILENAME                     LINE    MESSAGE